rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

 `LET_STAR` is sequential binding of locals, syntactically like assignment, but purely with $\lambda$ expressions.
-Later definitions may depend on earlier ones. `LET` is parallel binding, where bindings are independent. `LETREC` is mutually recursive `LET`, where earlier bindings may depend on all other bindings in the form.
+Later bindings may depend on earlier ones. `LET` is parallel binding, where bindings are independent. `LETREC` is mutually recursive `LET`, where earlier bindings may depend on all other bindings in the form.

 +++